stefanofa/awesome/TOPICS.md

 ## errorboundary

-*   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense
+*   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense (one of TanStack Query Community Resources)

 ## suspense

-*   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense
+*   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense (one of TanStack Query Community Resources)

 ## suspensive

-*   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense
+*   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense (one of TanStack Query Community Resources)

 ## starlight